 If you have multiple knowledge managers or teams who own content, we recommend using Optimal Workshop where your teammates can sort cards into categories that make sense to them.
 This can help you uncover an intuitive structure that works well for everyone.

-If your existing knowledge base lives in Guru, Notion or Confluence, good news - you’ll be able to import it all across to your new Knowledge hub and keep your existing IA 😃
+If your existing knowledge base lives in Guru, Notion or Confluence, good news - you’ll be able to sync or import it all across to the Knowledge Hub in Intercom and keep your existing IA 😃

-After investing in a tip-top knowledge base to power Fin AI Copilot and your support team, you don’t want to let content become stale and unhelpful.
-This will not only negatively impact Fin’s performance, but also reduce all teammate efficiency gains you made by having this knowledge readily available and accessible.
+After investing in a tip-top knowledge base to power AI, agents, and self-serve support, you don’t want to let content become stale and unhelpful.
+This will not only negatively impact Fin’s performance, but also reduce teammate efficiency gains you made by having this knowledge readily available and accessible.

 Consider implementing a feedback loop which enables your support team (or even your wider org) to flag inaccuracies, suggest improvements, and request new content to fill any knowledge gaps.

-We use Back-office tickets to enable our teammates to submit these requests straight from the Help Desk.
+You can use Back-office tickets to enable your teammates to submit these requests straight from the Help Desk.
 If Fin gave an answer that didn't help, they can check the source(s) used and open a ticket to get the content improved without leaving the inbox or losing too much time.

-Our knowledge team ensures these requests are actioned within a week and lets the teammate know by responding to the ticket and closing the loop.
-This way, teammates are helping themselves and each other find accurate answers faster by giving Fin improved content to use in the future.
+Your knowledge or content managers can then easily pick up these content improvement requests and let their teammate know once they've been actioned which closes the loop.
+This way, teammates are helping themselves and customers find accurate answers faster by giving Fin improved content to use in the future.

 Need more help?
 Get support from our Community Forum